Tobacco Prevention and Control

 For more information on class availability please see the Google Calendar.

 Free Nicotine Replacement Therapy (NRT) (gum, lozenges, patches) is also available for individuals who enroll in quit nicotine classes.

-Tobacco Free Policies: Tobacco Free policies prohibit the use of all tobacco containing or tobacco derived products, smokeless tobacco (snuff, chewing tobacco, dip, snus), and alternative nicotine products such as e-cigarettes.
+Tobacco Free Policies: Tobacco Free policies prohibit the use of all tobacco containing or tobacco derived products, smokeless tobacco (snuff, chewing tobacco, dip, snus), and alternative nicotine products such as e-cigarettes and vaping.
 SWDH in partnership with Project Filter can help your business or community organization develop a tobacco free policy and access free signs to promote your tobacco free environment.
 These policies are important in helping create a smoke free environment for your employees and customers.